oneinacillian/validatorchecker/README.md

 - **Metrics Export**: The health statuses are converted into Prometheus metrics.
 These metrics are then pushed to a Prometheus Pushgateway, allowing you to monitor the health of the services in your Prometheus monitoring setup.

-- **Screenshot Capture**: After each check with a failure, the script takes a screenshot of the page (full page) and saves it with a timestamp in `/var/log/validator`.
+- **Screenshot Capture**: After each check with a failure, the script takes a screenshot of the page (full page) and saves it with a timestamp in `/var/log/validator` **more below on the configuration**.
 This provides a visual log of the state of the services at each monitoring interval.

 ## How It Works